christian1980nrw/Spotmarket-Switcher/README.md

 ## What This Software Offers

-For those who operate in environments with dynamic electricity prices, particularly in Europe where next-day price fluctuations are commonplace due to energy spot-markets, this software is a valuable asset.
-Some energy providers forward these real-time price levels to end-users, enabling more economical and sustainable energy consumption.
+For those who use dynamic electricity prices, this software is a valuable asset.

 By integrating this software, you have the opportunity to contribute to the clean energy cause or simply optimize your energy use.
 For instance:
 - **Renewable Priority:** Ensure your energy consumption aligns with renewable energy availability, avoiding non-renewable sources during periods of low sunlight and wind.